-Now that you have your IP address, go to a web browser like Chrome, Firefox, or Safari.
-Any will do.
-Type (or paste) the IP address into the address bar to navigate to your router’s login panel will then load within the browser window.
+Now that you have the router’s IP address, open any web browser and type (or paste) the IP address into the address bar.
+Your router’s login panel will then load within the browser window.

 User name: admin

-A ton of routers use this as a default username and password combo, so it’s worth a go if you don’t know your login info off the top of your head.
-Just remember to change it to something harder to guess once you’re in.
+Many routers use this combo as the default username and password, so it’s worth a go if you don’t know your login info off the top of your head.
+Just remember to change it to something more challenging to guess once you’re in.

-If you’ve previously set a custom username or password and can’t recover them, hard reset your router (holding down the recessed Reset button for about 10 seconds should do the trick).
-Then you can use the default login credentials.
+If you previously set a custom username or password and can’t recover them, hard reset your router—holding down the recessed Reset button for about 10 seconds should do the trick.
+After that, you can use the default login credentials.
 Keep in mind that a hard reset will reset your Wi-Fi network and password as well.

 Author - Rebecca Lee Armstrong

 Rebecca Lee Armstrong has more than six years of experience writing about tech and the internet, with a specialty in hands-on testing.
 She started writing tech product and service reviews while finishing her BFA in creative writing at the University of Evansville and has found her niche writing about home networking, routers, and internet access at HighSpeedInternet.com.
 Her work has also been featured on Top Ten Reviews, MacSources, Windows Central, Android Central, Best Company, TechnoFAQ, and iMore.